 Following yesterday evening’s announcement, the ARQ posted on Facebook, saying, “Even if this announcement isn’t a surprise to the ARQ and its members, it can only be met with immense frustration.
 The ARQ maintains that restaurants are places where the demanded sanitary measures of the Public Health [department] are respected to the letter.
 We repeat: establishments in the red zone have the capacity to safely welcome clients in December.”

-Prefiguring the extension of red zone closures, the Nouvelle Association de Bars au Québec (NABQ) posted to its Facebook account yesterday, ahead of Legault’s announcement, saying that it would soon present an action plan that could help alleviate some of pressure on the industry.
+Prefiguring the extension of red zone closures, the Nouvelle Association de Bars au Québec (NABQ) posted to its Facebook account yesterday, ahead of Legault’s announcement, saying it would soon present an action plan that could help alleviate some pressure on the industry.
 “We must ensure that the financial aid promised on October 1 will be renewed at the turn of 2021.
 We cannot imagine reopening our establishments without this fundamental emergency economic aid for at least the first trimester of 2021,” NABQ’s post reads.

 Acknowledging the frustration business owners are feeling right now, Premier Legault said, “If we look at the situation around the world, we can say two things.
 One: there are some places where the situation is really worrying.
 And two: these measures — regarding restaurants, gyms, venues — are pretty much in place everywhere.
 But, I understand that’s only a small consolation.”